 POTs Replacement in 2024 (Read This First)

 Are POTS lines going away?
 No, POTS lines are not going away.
 Your low attractive POTS line pricing might be going away and solid customer support.
 We will explain what is going on in the industry as there is a lot of misinformation in the industry.
 Why are companies replacing POTS lines?
 The FCC Landline Shutdown order 19-72 announced telecom carriers are not required to install services in their coverage area.
 This does not mean they are shutting them off but that could always change.
-If you are looking for net new analog POTS lines with copper handoffs, that could be a potential problem, however we’ve solved this for many companies.
+If you are looking for net new analog POTS lines with copper handoffs, that could be a potential problem, however, we’ve solved this for many companies.
 Let’s dig in.

 There are 3 main reasons why enterprises are swapping out analog POTS lines for a new technology.

-POTS Replacement Reason #1
+POTS Replacement Reason #1 is Cost

 POTS Line Replacement Savings Calculator: